echoedinvoker/python/day25/230-us-state-1-setup/memo.md

 ![Alt how to get x, y](pic/05.jpg)

+- .mainloop() is another method besides .exitonclick() to keep the screen open, in this case using .mainloop() is appropriate because we need to click on the screen to trigger the function.

 ![Alt result](pic/06.jpg)

 - It is important to check the documentation, as there may be problems with out-of-date information from google or even textbooks, but the documentation is usually updated with newer versions.